MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/python-ski-rental-linear-regression-prepare-data.md

 In [part one](python-ski-rental-linear-regression.md), you learned how to restore the sample database.

-In [part three](python-ski-rental-linear-regression-build-compare.md), you'll learn how to create and train multiple machine learning models in Python, and then choose the most accurate one.
+In [part three](python-ski-rental-linear-regression-build-compare.md), you'll learn how to create and train a linear regression machine learning model in Python.

 In [part four](python-ski-rental-linear-regression-deploy.md), you'll learn how to store the model to SQL Server, and then create stored procedures from the Python scripts you developed in parts two and three.
 The stored procedures will run in SQL Server to make predictions based on new data.